 The uThukela district municipality has developed and adopted their Spatial Development Framework(SDF) on the 20th June 2011 to assist the municipality in the planning and identification of the available land.
 The SDF serves as the basis upon which the district evaluated all planning applications as well as determines the current and future bulk infrastructure supply.

-The 2012/2013 Spatial Development Framework of uThukela district municipality was adopted on the 6 June 2012 as part of the IDP.
-It addresses the comments that were raised by COGTA during the 2011/12 SDF assessment as well as the recommendations made during the 12/13 IDP assessments.
+The 2012/2013 Spatial Development Framework of uThukela district municipality is still on a draft stage.
+It addresses the comments that were raised by COGTA during the 2011/12 SDF assessment.

-The SDF is incorporated as an Annexure as to comply with Section 2(4) of the Local Government Planning and Performance Management Regulations, 2001.
+The draft SDF is incorporated as an Annexure and the adopted IDP will contain an Adopted and full SDF as to comply with Section 2(4)of the Local Government Planning and Performance Management Regulations,2001.